 Did you know that a child’s body temperature can rise 3-5 times faster than an adult’s?

-Heatstroke begins when the core body temperature reaches 104 degrees farenheit for humans and animals.
-A child can die when their body temperature reaches 107 degrees farenheit.
+Heatstroke begins when the core body temperature reaches 104 degrees Fahrenheit for humans and animals.
+A child can die when their body temperature reaches 107 degrees Fahrenheit.

 Leaving a child or pet in a car during warmer weather can lead to tragedy, quickly.